Upendra018/Upendra018/README.md

 ## 💪 Key Strengths

-- 🧠 Self-motivated - learns new tools and unblocks itself without hand-holding
+- 🧠 Self-motivated-learns new tools and unblocks itself without hand-holding
 - ☕ Strong foundation in Java, Spring Boot, Hibernate, RESTful APIs, and SQL
 - 🛠️ Comfortable owning features end-to-end, from database schema and API design to the React UI
 - 🔗 Able to work across backend and frontend layers, connecting APIs, databases, and React interfaces